rlucente-se-jboss/fdo-aio-demo/README.md

 The fourth script generates the blueprint files needed to create the rpm-ostree image and then later package it as an ISO installer.

-    04-prep-image-build.sh
+    ./04-prep-image-build.sh

-The fifth script creates two versions of a simple container web application.
-The first version is tagged as `prod` with the intent of moving that tag from one version to another to trigger application updates on the edge device.
+The fifth script builds the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) demo as a containerized application.
+The USMC version is tagged as `prod` with the intent of moving that tag from one version to another to trigger application updates on the edge device.
 This is discussed later.

-    05-build-containers.sh
+    sudo ./05-build-containers.sh

 The sixth and final script installs and configures the FDO all-in-one service.
 To configure the edge device, the script relies on the